earkhipov/math-trainer/README.md

-# Multiplication Trainer
+# Math Trainer

-An interactive web application for practicing multiplication skills with adaptive difficulty and performance tracking.
+An interactive web application for practicing math skills with adaptive difficulty and performance tracking.

 ## Features